Python-Markdown/markdown/docs/contributing.md

 allows us to keep the maintenance overhead of Python-Markdown to a minimum, so that the focus can be on continued stability, bug fixes, and documentation.

+If you intend to submit a fix for your bug or provide an implementation of your future request, it is not necessary to first open an issue.
+You can report a bug or make a feature request as part of a pull request.
+Of course, if you want to receive feedback on how to implement a bug-fix or feature before submitting a solution, then it would be appropriate to open an issue first and ask your questions there.

-Closing an issue does not necessarily mean the end of a discussion.
+Having your issue closed does not necessarily mean the end of a discussion.
 If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

 ## Pull Requests